-The access-point frequency-band can be configured as either 2.4 GHz or 5 GHz.
+The frequency-band can be configured as either 2.4 GHz or 5 GHz.
 The default is 2.4 GHz.
 If the configured country code changes, the frequency band resets to the default value.

-The access-point channel can be configured either as auto or set to a specific channel identifier.
+The channel can be configured either as auto or as a specific channel identifier.
 The channel ID supported by the node depends on the configured country code.
 See the Appendix for channel ID and country code mappings.
-The default access-point channel setting is auto.
+The default channel setting is auto.
 If the configured country code changes, the channel resets to the default value.
+The channel must be set to auto in order to configure the WLAN station.
+If the channel is not set to auto, a network SSID cannot be configured.

-The access-point bandwidth can be configured as either 20 MHz or 40 MHz, depending on the configured country code.
+The bandwidth can be configured as either 20 MHz or 40 MHz, depending on the configured country code.
 See the Appendix for bandwidth and country code mapping.
 The default bandwidth is 20 MHz.
 If the configured country code changes, the bandwidth resets to the default value.